Silkey Goyal

 Experience communication challenges linked to developmental disorders

-Have limited vocabulary compared to age-matched peers
+Have a limited vocabulary compared to age-matched peers

 Interactive Activities in Child Speech Therapy